xizhonghua/GreenDC-Summary/papers/PruhsS10_How-to-Schedule-When-You-Have-to-Buy-Your-Energy.md

 ### Summary
 This paper investigates how to maximize profits in a data center which consisting of speed-scalable processors.
 The revenue of a job is a function of how long the job is delayed.
 Each unit of energy has a fix cost.
-They give a (1+&epsilon;) O(1)-competitive algorithm, and show that resource augmentation is necessary to achieve O(1)-competitive.
+They give a (1+&epsilon;) O(1)-competitive algorithm, and show that resource augmentation is necessary to achieve O(1) competitive ratio.

 ### Model
 - **Machine**: identical speed-scalable processors.